TBS Crossfire (CRSF) Telemetry

 The steps are:

-As part of this process you will have used
+As part of this process you will have used git

-to fetch source code into the PX4-Autopilot directory.Open a terminal and
+to fetch source code into the PX4-Autopilot directory.

-directory.Launch the PX4 board config tool (
+In the PX4 board config tool:

-Disable the default
+Disable the default rc_input

-moduleNavigate to the
+Navigate to the drivers

-submenu, then scroll down to highlightrc_input
+submenu, then scroll down to highlight rc_input

-.Use the enter key to remove the
+Use the enter key to remove the *

 checkbox.

-Enable the
+Enable the crsf_rc

-moduleScroll to highlight the
+Scroll to highlight the RC

-submenu, then press enter to open it.Scroll to highlight
+submenu, then press enter to open it.

 and press enter to enable it.